Wait (musician): History

 The city of York has records of the York Waits as early as 1272.
 The Norwich Waits are thought to have originated early in the 15th century.
 The Edinburgh Waits ("tounis minstrels") were employed to play in the morning and evening, and also to give a special concert at noon.
 When Oliver Cromwell visited the mayor of Newcastle upon Tyne the town waits played before the mayor's house.
 Joseph Turnbull (d.
 1775) was a player of the Northumbrian smallpipes; a portrait of him survives, in the collection at Alnwick Castle (in this portrait, he is wearing a blue coat, which is known to have been the uniform of the Alnwick Town Waits).

-In Elizabethan times the Court Leet of the manor of Manchester appointed town waits to undertake certain duties, one of which was of "playing morning and evening together, according as others have been heretofore accustomed to do".
+In Elizabethan times the Court Leet of the manor of Manchester appointed town waits to undertake certain duties, one of which was "playing morning and evening together, according as others have been heretofore accustomed to do".
 In 1603 they welcomed into their company a more skilful musician and it was then ordered that "the said waits shall hereafter be received to play music at all and every wedding and dinners in this town".

 As a result of the Municipal Corporations Act 1835, waits were abolished, though their name lingered on as Christmas waits, who could be any group of singers or musicians who formed a band in order to sing and play carols for money around their town or village at night over the Christmas period.
 It is these largely amateur musicians who have today become associated with the name 'waits', rather than the historical civic officers and accomplished musicians who represented the original waits.